Meeco/docs/releases/svx-1.2.2.md

 ### API

-* Changed association Openapi version to the version of the platform, instead of the gateway component.
+* The `/version` endpoint now returns the versions of all underlying components as well as the overall SVX version.

 ## Deprecations and EOL